Escaping the curse of dimensionality in Bayesian model based clustering: Simulation Study

-We compute posterior clustering summaries for Lamb following \citet{wade2018bayesian} and using their R implementation.
-Our point estimate is the partition visited by the MCMC sampler that minimizes the posterior expectation of the Binder loss exploiting the posterior similarity matrix obtained from the different sampled partitions.
+For the high-dimensional simulation settings we considered, both the mixture of Gaussians and the mixture of factor analyzers showed high instability, including software crashing for memory issues, lack of convergence, and extremely long running times.
+For these reasons we report a comparison with PCA-KM approach only.
+To test the accuracy of the estimated clustering relative to the true clustering, we compute the adjusted Rand index \citep{rand1971objective}.

+We generated data under: [1] Lamb, [2] mixture of sparse factor analyzers (MFA), and [3] mixture of log transformed zero inflated sparse Poisson counts (SpCount) [1]-[2] have latent dimension 20, while for [3] the data are discrete and highly non-Gaussian within clusters mimicking the data of Section \ref{sec:realdata}.
+Details are provided in Section \ref{SM_sec:simulation_details} of the supplementary materials.

-We run our sampler for 11000 iterations discarding the first 2000 as burn in and taking one draw every five to reduce autocorrelation.
-Prior elicitation follows the default specification discussed in Section \ref{sec:inpractice}.
-On average a single run under these settings took between 40 and 50 minutes on a iMac with 4.2 GHz Quad-Core Intel Core i7 processor and 32GB DDR4 RAM.
+We vary true number of clusters $k_{0} \in \{10, 15, 25\}$, with the first $\lfloor2k_{0}/3\rfloor$ `main' clusters having the same probability and the remaining ones having together the same probability of a single main cluster.
+For example if $k_{0} = 25$, we set 16 main clusters with probability $1/17$ each and 9 minor clusters of equal weights, whose total probability sums to $1/17$.
+This is a highly challenging case, as many methods struggle unless there are a small number of close to equal weight clusters that are well separated.
+The dimension $p$ varies in $p=\{1{,}000,~ 2{,}500\}$ while the sample size $n$ is $n=2{,}000$.
+Data visualization plots using \citet{umap} are in Section \ref{subsec:simulations_sm} of the supplementary materials.
+For each configuration, we perform 20 independent replications.
+We run our sampler for $6{,}000$ iterations discarding the first $1{,}000$ as burn in and taking one draw every five to reduce autocorrelation.
+Prior elicitation follows the default specification of Section \ref{subsec:prior_specifications}.
+On average, $6{,}000$ iterations under these settings took between 40 and 50 minutes on a iMac with 4.2 GHz Quad-Core Intel Core i7 processor and 32GB DDR4 RAM.